-They watched His deeds of mercy and power, how He

-healed the sick and cleansed the lepers.
+They beheld Him as He went about doing good.
+They watched His deeds of mercy and power, how He healed the sick and cleansed the lepers.
 They must have rejoiced when with His omnipotent power He drove out the demons and delivered their victims from possession.
 They listened to His words.
 They hovered about Him in the nights spent in mountain tops and in desert places, when He held communion with His Father and prayed.
 They were the silent witnesses of the plottings of His enemies.
 They must have grieved when men turned away from Him, and rejoiced when others fell at His blessed feet and worshipped Him.